 What is Switzerland citizenship by investment?

-While Switzerland’s own version of citizenship by investment is a twist between a golden visa/residency scheme and passport by investment program, the premise is the same.
+While Switzerland’s citizenship by investment program is more of a residency scheme that leads to a passport by investment, the premise is the same.
 You must make a minimum investment to the Swiss economy and are only then rewarded with living in Switzerland and eventual Swiss citizenship.
 Some most notable citizenship by investment programs include Turkey citizenship by investment, Malta citizenship by investment and Bulgaria citizenship by investment.

 A third-party national who wishes to settle in Switzerland may apply for a C-type permanent residence visa.
 If they do not have familial links to the country, like as a Swiss spouse or parents, or unless they are of particular nationalities, they can only do so after ten years of continuous residence in the country.